 Navratri is one of the most celebrated festivals in India and the ways of celebrating it are different in each part.
 In North and Western India, 9 days of fasting is kept.
 In Southern India, fasting is not strictly followed but food is made omitting onion and garlic.
 In Bengal and other parts of Eastern India, along with fasting, Durga Puja is celebrated on a large scale.
 Also, the much awaited Gujarati special Dandiya and Garba is celebrated during Navratri.
 Navratri fasting rules vary in all the communities.
-Also, this year’s Navratri is quite different thanks to the ongoing pandemic.
-So, along with fasting rules, we must keep a watch on our immunity as well!
+And, thanks to the COVID pandemic, along with fasting rules, we must keep a watch on our immunity as well!

 Foods For Immunity During Navratri Fasting